dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 —— Frederick Brooks (1986)

-### 0401. 金句卡 —— The sciences do not try to explain, they hardly even try to interpret, they mainly make models
+### 0402. 金句卡 —— The sciences do not try to explain, they hardly even try to interpret, they mainly make models

 信息源自「2020136Computational-Thinking0701.md」

 The sciences do not try to explain, they hardly even try to interpret, they mainly make models.

 —— John von Neumann (1955)

+### 0403. 金句卡 ——「learning to program」to「programming to learn」

+信息源自「2020136Computational-Thinking0801.md」

+Teaching fundamental computational thinking skills, such as programming and computer modeling, is much harder than teaching spreadsheets, word processing, and other application tools of computing.
+Despite the popularity of constructionism, the central idea of Mindstorms — the shift from「learning to program」to「programming to learn」 — was hard to market among teachers.
+How could we achieve universal teaching of computational thinking without enough willing teachers?
+Could we rely on a smaller set of interested teachers to teach everybody?

+2『「learning to program」to「programming to learn」做一张金句卡片。（2021-05-27）』—— 已完成

 ### 0501. 数据信息卡 ——